 One of the courses that really brought this to light for me was Talent Management – it was the most transformative course I have taken.
 I began to see the relationship between all the different areas in HR – compensation, benefits, performance evaluations, etc. – and how those relationships could be leveraged to drive business transformation.
 Understanding talent management cycles helped me to develop new processes, learning and development tools, and performance evaluation programs which increased efficiency and reduced cost.

 After graduating, you became an Ambassador for the MS in Human Resource Management program.
-Tell us about your experience as an Ambassador.
+Tell us about your experience as a former Ambassador.

 Speaking to an Ambassador is a valuable opportunity for prospective students to hear directly from graduates of the program – and it’s something I wish I had access to when applying to different graduate schools.
 I spoke with people in HR with graduate degrees, but they weren’t 1:1 comparisons.
-When I speak to prospective students, I get to answer some of their biggest personal and professional questions as they consider making a big investment in themselves.
+When I spoke to prospective students, I answered some of their biggest personal and professional questions as they consider making a big investment in themselves.
 It can be an anxious time, especially when juggling a career, a family, and school – as many of the students do.

 Learn more about the MS in Human Resource Management program.